Reviews You Can Rely On

 The Fitbit Charge 6 is the simplest device in our lineup and is perfect for those who don't need a large device.
 One little screen is all you need for tracking your daily walks, steps, and sleep.
 We were also impressed with the GPS recording, and while it won't last super long, it's more than enough for daily workouts.
 Many GPS watches provide an overwhelming amount of features.
 If you've felt this way when looking through the options, give this model a look.

-Fitbit has been around a long time, and they've positioned themselves more in health tracking than activity usage.
-Their mobile companion app is great and offers many different options for health information.
+Fitbit has been around for a long time, and they've positioned themselves more in health tracking than activity usage.
+Their mobile companion app is great and offers many different health information options.
 With Fitbit Premium, you have access to a library of coaches and different classes similar to Peleton.
 For serious athletes, you will likely want a full screen to view your data, but if you just need the basics, this is the model for you.
 If you need more than just the basics, we say upgrade to the Garmin Forerunner 165 or Coros Pace 3

 Read more: Fitbit Charge 6 review